You’d think it was some kind of miracle cure.

 Let’s take a closer look at these options and whether using an inclined sleeping position or crib wedge is safe.
 Before making any major changes to baby’s crib set up, you should consult a doctor.

-(You can get an easy and safe 16-degree incline for baby by using this crib wedge on Amazon.
+(You can get a gentle and safe 12-degree incline for baby by using a basic foam wedge on Amazon.
 It’s the perfect elevation for reflux, nasal congestion, and colic if you want to try elevating.

 Click the link to check it out!)